 Time is often a key factor when getting a car title loan.
 The ability to wait for a replacement title may not be an option for all borrowers.
 Title loans are often used to cover emergency or urgent expenses which are very time sensitive.

 Getting a Title Loan without the Vehicle Title

-Use Case 1 – You lost your title
+Use Case 1 – You lost or damaged your title